Home » Rome » Rome Colosseum tickets

 The queues are shorter during this period, and the sun is not as harsh.

-From March to October, the peak months, the lines at the ticket counter and the security check are the longest in the first half of the day.
+The peak months are March to October, and the lines at the ticket counter and the security check are the longest in the first half of the day.

 During the peak summer months, avoid reaching the Colosseum after 11 am.